This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 When you have multiple PDBs in a CDB, customers and applications that require separate sharded databases can share the same system resources for cost reduction and ease of management.

 Multiple Table Family Support for System-Managed Sharding

 You can create more than one table family in a sharded database, each of which can be sharded with a different sharding key.

 Different applications that access different table families can now be hosted on one sharded database.
 This feature applies to system-managed sharded databases only.

 Propagation of Parameter Settings Across Shards

-Before Oracle Database 19c, database administrators had to configure ALTER SYSTEM parameter settings on each shard in a sharded database.
+You can manage and propagate parameter settings to all of the database shards centrally from the shard catalog..
+Before Oracle Database 19c, you had to configure ALTER SYSTEM parameter settings individually on each shard in a sharded database.